ElementsProject/lightning-charge/README.md

 If `timeout` (defaults to 30s) is reached before the invoice is paid, returns `402 Payment Required`.

+If the invoice is expired, returns `410 Gone`.

 ### `POST /invoice/:id/webhook`

 Register a URL as a web hook to be notified once the invoice is paid.